Eye on Retail: The Container Store unveils tech-savvy ‘next-generation’ store

 Exterior Wood has been operating a wood treatment facility and distribution center in Washougal, Wa. since 1977, and services retail building supply centers throughout the western United States and Canada with a wide array of pressure treated products.

-The acquisition will expand Taiga’s existing wood treatment operations at three facilities in Canada, with additional penetration into the United States market.
-Tiaga currently operates 15 distribution centers in Canada and 2 distribution centers in Northern California along with 6 reload locations in the Eastern U.S.
+The acquisition will expand Taiga’s existing wood treatment operations, which incluedes three facilities in Canada, with additional penetration into the United States market.
+Taiga currently operates 15 distribution centers in Canada and 2 distribution centers in Northern California along with 6 reload locations in the Eastern U.S.

 “The acquisition of Exterior Wood and the expansion of our wood treatment business represents a significant step forward in our corporate strategy of pursuing value enhancing opportunities,” Trent Balog, president and CEO of Taiga, said in a statement issued by the company.
 “With a well-established customer and supplier base, we believe that the Exterior Wood acquisition will be accretive to Taiga’s business and will successfully integrate within our proven operational capabilities, in addition to expanding our distribution reach in a strategic region.”